rschristopher/ischristtrue.com/src/ancient-views/index.md

 The end result of this game is to devalue men and women.
 Rather than being made in the image and likeness of God, men and women become as valueless as they were in the ancient world.
 See Aristotle's view of women to better understand ancient views about women and where this is all headed.

 !!! warning "Aristotle"
     The female is as it were a deformed male

-The consequences of activists and liberation movements have not empowered or liberated anyone, but instead reduced God-given human rights to "privileges", things granted by the powers and principalities, the false gods of our worship.
+The consequences of activists and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights to "privileges", things granted by the powers and principalities, the false gods of our worship.
 We've even come to believe these false gods can take those "privileges" away.
 Always remember, human rights are God-given and can never be taken away by demonic powers.